firoagni/ai-development-tutorials/ai_solution_building_guide.md

 1. **Start Simple:** Can you solve your problem without LLMs at all?
 Consider traditional programming first<br>
 1. **Use Workflows when:**
     - You know all the steps in advance
-    - You need predictable, consistent behavior
+    - You value predictable, consistent behavior
     - Debugging and cost optimization are priorities
 1. **Use Agents over Workflows when:**
     - Defining a workflow is impossible or too complex